dakotajakiser/Starseeds-Protocol/protocol-trading-stragies/2-high-yield-stablecoin-strategy.md

 Step 4.
 Do not stake your LP tokens on the Curve site.
 Instead go to [Convex ](https://www.convexfinance.com/stake)or [Harvest Finance](https://old.harvest.finance/) and deposit your LP tokens there for a higher return.
 Harvest Finance gives the highest return and autocompounds the vast majority of the return, wheras Convex has much higher TVL (over 3 Billion USD as of 5/21/2023), compared to Harvest Finance's 10M+ TVL.
 Theoritically this means that Convex may be more secure then Harvest Finance. \
 \
 Step 5.
 Visit the Curve or Harvest Claim page periodically for to claim your additional interest.
 If using Curve, claiming and compounding your interest on a regular basis will significantly affect your APY.&#x20;

+Update: Use the adaptation for this strategy instead of following Step 5 to more then double yield.